 RoHS and WEEE Compliance Disclosure

+Bay Area Circuits manufactures high quality printed circuit boards for its customers worldwide.
 There is a continual worldwide environmental movement away from the use of lead and other hazardous substances towards “non-toxic” products.
-As an ISO 9001 registered company, Bay Area Circuits is committed to supporting our customers in complying with Europe’s Restriction of Hazardous Substances (RoHS) directive.
+As an ISO 9001 registered company, Bay Area Circuits is committed to providing our customers with safe and environmentally friendly products that are compliant with all relevant regulations, customer specifications, and environmental legislation, including Europe’s Restriction of Hazardous Substances (RoHS) directive and others described below.
 We are also interested in supporting customers who are voluntarily eliminating lead from their processes.
 The raw material suppliers to Bay Area Circuits have provided proof of conformance to demonstrate compliance to the RoHS 2 directive that took effective in January 2013.

 RoHS and WEEE Directives